-Permittee: Novartis Animal Health US, Inc., Larchwood Iowa 51241; U.S. Vet.
+Permittee: Elanco U. S. Inc., Larchwood Iowa 51241; U.S. Vet.
 Permit No. 303A

-Precautions: Withhold food from fish for 48 hours prior to vaccination; do not vaccinate within 60 days of slaughter or release of catchable-sized fish.
+Precautions: Vaccination should precede exposure to specified pathogens by at least 400 degree days (°C); administer to salmonids 10g or larger in size; withhold food from fish for 48 hours prior to vaccination; do not vaccinate within 60 days of slaughter or release of catchable-sized fish.